 1. Propagation Machine for Germination.
 Germination is efficiently done in a CubicFarms machine with modified trays and watering system to water plants from the bottom up, and customized control monitoring settings designed for germination.
-The machine can germinate up to 100,000 seedlings inside one machine at up to a 100% germination rate.
+Depending on configuration, the machine can germinate between 80,000 and 120,000 seedlings inside one machine at up to a 100% germination rate.
 The tray configuration facilitates air pruning, where roots are exposed to air in the absence of high humidity.
 The roots are effectively "burned" off, causing the plant to constantly produce new and healthy branching roots.
 Air pruning saves time during the transplanting stage because there are no long, spiral roots to disturb (disturbed roots go dormant for two days).
 The plant develops quicker and is generally healthier once transplanted.
 Potential customers include greenhouses, the flower industry, and nurseries supplying greenhouses.